 These advertisements are provided by us via external market leading specialist providers using techniques such as pixels, web beacons, ad tags, mobile identifiers and ‘cookies’ placed on your computer or other devices.

 We may analyse your browsing and purchasing activity online and your responses to marketing communications.
 The results of this analysis, together with other demographic data, allow us to decide what advertisements are suitable for you and to ensure that we draw to your attention products, services, events and offers that are tailored and relevant to you.
 To do so, we use software and other technology for automated processing.
 This allows us to provide a more personalised services and experience.

 We may review personal information held about you by external social media platform providers, such as the personal information available on social media platforms such as Twitter, Instagram, YouTube, Twitter, Facebook and TikTok.

 We aim to update you about products and services which are of interest and relevance to you as an individual.
 To help us do this, we process personal data by profiling and segmenting, identifying what our customers like and ensuring advertisements we show you are more relevant based on demographics, interests, purchase behaviour, online web browsing activity and engagement with previous communications.

 We may share your personal information internally, with members of the Fnatic team who need to have access to this information to perform their roles.
 This includes in particular the following teams: customer support, order fulfilment, events, community, studio, legal and finance.

-We may send your details to external parties to help us run our organisation and provide our services to you.
-These are:
+We may send your details to external parties (who may also share your details with us) to help us run our organisation and provide our services to you.
+These parties include:

 - Anyone you have said you are happy for us to send your details to.